 We don’t often think about insurance coverage until we need it.
 With the recent events and news coverage, here’s an update for Gun Owner Insurance and Business Owners alike.

 Most homeowners’ policy covers many types of liability claims that can include gun-related accidents.
 “Accident,” here, is key.
 Under a traditional HO-3 form there is no specific gun-related exclusion.
 There is, however, an “Expected or intended injury” exclusion, which itself contains an exception for “use of reasonable force by an ‘insured’ to protect persons or property.”
 Therefore, under the HO policy some coverage:

 - would be available for the accidental firing of a gun (e.g. the gun discharging while the insured is cleaning it), and

 - may be available for certain self-defense situations, if the gun firing was deemed “use of reasonable force,” something that obviously is 1) fact-specific and 2) subject to interpretation.

 Regarding the live, active shooting, such as the intentional firing of the gun in a public setting, during an active shooter event.
 The ability to argue self-defense or “use of reasonable force” depends on the circumstances: Was the insured defending from a home invasion?
 Was he in a public setting?
 Did the insured shoot an active shooter, shoot another person he confused for the shooter, or accidentally hit a bystander, etc.?
-Such situations may not be covered under your standard Home Owner policy, so check with your local Agent on coverage.
+Such situations may not be covered under your standard Home Owner policy, so check with your local Agent on coverage for gun owner insurance.

 AS A BUSINESS, CHURCH, OR RETAIL: